Le0xFF/flac2alac/README.md

 **flac2alac** is a shell script to convert FLAC (Free Lossless Audio Codec) files to ALAC (Apple Lossless Audio Codec) format, used on iPod/iPhone/iPad.

+The script will keep metadata, lyrics and album artwork in the converted files.
+Album artwork will be converted to non-progressive, 500x500 JPEG to be RockBox compatible.

 Dependencies:
 - `ffmpeg`
 - `file`